netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>dropUnusedFields</b></td>
         <td>boolean</td>
         <td>
-          Set true to drop fields that are known to be unused by OVS, in order to save storage space.<br/>
+          dropUnusedFields allows, when set to true, to drop fields that are known to be unused by OVS, in order to save storage space.<br/>
           <br/>
             <i>Default</i>: true<br/>
         </td>